rafatieppo/lucycashflow/README.md

   - [X] Plot monthly cash flow
   - [X] Expenses by categories
   - [X] Expenses by subcategories
+  - [X] Floating point for sums
+  - [ ] Improve cash flow plot
   - [ ] Deploy in some server

 ## Logs
 <a name="logss"></a>

+### Tue 2020-07-21 19:05:54 -04
+- Modeling was altered, the number of categories was decreased.
+Balance for account is done.
+Floating point for sums has been fixed (cents).

 ### Sat 2020-07-04 18:00:00 -04
 - Expenses by categories and subcategories was implemented.